VickyLouise/Politicians-decisions/congressional_record/README.md

 Judd, Nicholas, Dan Drinkard, Jeremy Carbaugh, and Lindsay Young. *congressional-record: A parser for the Congressional Record.* Chicago, IL: 2017.

-Under a BD3 licence (please see LICENCE).
-I reproduce the code needed to create the dataset for this piece of work to make the project self-containing but all credit goes to Judd et al.
+I reproduce the code with modification under a BD3 licence.
+The appropriate copyright and conditions are included in LICENCE.
+I am grateful to Judd et al. and the Sunlight Foundation for their work.